lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2023-03-22-Binomial_Coeffs.md

 [Donald E Knuth](https://www-cs-faculty.stanford.edu/~knuth/)
 has written extensively about them, especially in his book [*Concrete Mathematics*](https://en.wikipedia.org/wiki/Concrete_Mathematics).
-At their most basic, they are concerned with how many *k*-element subsets there exist of an arbitrary *n*-element set.
+At their most basic, they are concerned with how many *k*-element subsets can be chosen from an *n*-element set.
 They are the elements of Pascal's triangle and satisfy a great many mathematical identities.
-Below, we examine some of these.
+Let's prove some of them using Isabelle/HOL.

 ### Warming up

-Let's recall the basic definition:
+Let's recall the definition of the binomial coefficient "*n* choose *k*":

 $$ \binom{n}{k} = \frac{n!}{k!(n-k)!}. $$

-From this follow a number of trivial properties, such as
+There follow a number of trivial properties, such as

 $$ (n-k)\binom{n}{k} = n\binom{n-1}{k}. $$

-More interesting is the following, stating that the sum of a row of Pascal's triangle equals power 2:
+Slightly deeper is the following claim, that the sum of a row of Pascal's triangle is a power of 2:

 $$ \sum_{k\le n} \binom{n}{k} = 2^n. $$

-It's trivial to prove because the binomial theorem is already available in Isabelle/HOL, which as we recall expresses $(x+y)^n$ in terms of binomial coefficients, and we can express the desired sum by putting $x=y=1$ in that theorem.
+It's trivial to prove because the binomial theorem—already available in Isabelle/HOL—expresses $(x+y)^n$ in terms of binomial coefficients.
+We can express the desired sum by putting $x=y=1$ in that theorem.
 Observe the syntax for instantiating variables in a theorem.

 <pre class="source">